Stu Davis: Career

-Davis was popular across Canada as the star of numerous Canadian Broadcasting Corporation (CBC) network series of the 1950s and 1960s, including television’s 'Rope Around the Sun', ‘Swing Your Partner’, 'Red River Jamboree', and 'Trail Riding Troubadour' and radio’s ‘Prairie Trails’ and ‘Red River Barndance’.
-His ‘Stu Davis Show’ was also heard on daily broadcasts for CBC Radio through much of the 1950s.
+Davis was popular across Canada as the star of numerous Canadian Broadcasting Corporation (CBC) network series of the 1950s and 1960s, including television's 'Rope Around the Sun', ‘Swing Your Partner’, 'Red River Jamboree', ‘The Stu Davis Show’ and 'Trail Riding Troubadour' and radio's ‘Prairie Trails’ and ‘Red River Barndance’.
+His ‘Stu Davis Show’ was also heard on daily broadcasts for CBC Radio through much of the 1950s and into the early 1960s.

 He developed an early following in the United States from his Sonora and RCA Victor recordings (1940s) and several appearances on such American radio shows as Chicago's 'National Barn Dance', Minneapolis' 'Sunset Valley Barn Dance', and New York's ‘Prairie Pals’ and ‘Town Hall'.

 Many of his more than 300 songs were published by Gordon V. Thompson (Canada), Empire Music (Canada), Bob Miller (USA), Peer International (USA), and Hill & Range (USA).

 His songs were recorded by numerous singers, including Eddy Arnold, Hank Snow, Wilf Carter, Ray Price, Julie Lynn, Slim Whitman, Jack Kingston, and Dale Warren (Sons of the Pioneers).
-His most successful was “What a Fool I Was (To Ever Let You Go)”, made a hit by Eddy Arnold and second only to Arnold’s “Anytime” as the biggest selling country recording of 1948.
+His most successful was “What a Fool I Was (To Ever Let You Go)”, made a hit by Eddy Arnold and second only to Arnold's “Anytime” as the biggest selling country recording of 1948.

 One of the original songs most meaningful to him was written in 1959.
 That year, Davis was commissioned by the CBC to compose and perform a special western song of welcome to Queen Elizabeth II on the occasion of the Royal Visit to the Calgary Stampede.